SimonHanischSAG/WxResilience/README.md

 <handling>wx.resilience.pub.resilience.errorHandling:publishErrorStatus</handling>

 will publish a JMS messages containing the most important information about the error.
 It is published as WxMessage in JSON.
-HINT: In the containing metaData <b>SOURCE AND DESTINATION ARE SWITCHED!</b> This can be used directly in external systems to retrieve a status about their original messages using JMSMessage/properties/destination (= original sender).
+HINT: In the containing wxMetaData <b>SOURCE AND DESTINATION ARE SWITCHED!</b> This can be used directly in external systems to retrieve a status about their original messages using JMSMessage/properties/destination (= original sender).

 Furthermore you can use